DistributedRPS/DistRPS/README.md

      deactivate

-To install the dependencies, run:
+To install the dependencies in a client, go to client folder and run:

      pip3 install -r requirements.txt